Northwest Ohio Athletic League

 The Northwest Ohio Athletic League (NWOAL) is a high school sports league in the U.S. state of Ohio.
-Beginning in 1926, it is officially the oldest athletic league in the state of Ohio.
+Beginning in 1926, it is the oldest athletic league in the state of Ohio.
 The league sponsors many sports, including: football, boys & girls cross country, volleyball, boys & girls soccer, wrestling, golf, boys & girls basketball, baseball, softball, and boys & girls track & field.
 The average school enrollment ranges from 250 to 450 students making it a small to mid-size school league.
 The NWOAL members have won a total of 26 team state championships.